Free Guide for Practice Owners

 Start here.

-This week
+This Week

 Run a rough adjusted EBITDA.
 Net income + add-backs, adjusted for market-rate owner comp.
-The number will probably surprise you.

-This month
+This Month

 Talk to a veterinary-specific CPA about entity structure and tax planning.
 One conversation could save six figures.

-This quarter
+This Quarter

 Write down what you want your life to look like in three years.
 Let that vision drive your strategy.